teorth/QED/README.md

 The source code is stored in the [`docs`](docs) folder (to permit [auto-deploying the code using GitHub Pages][github-publishing]).
-It consists of three main files:
+It consists of these main files:

-1. [`QED.html`](docs/QED.html) - the web page for the text.
-Consists mainly of loading of the javascript elements from the other two files, and listing the exercises, notes, and solutions of the text.
+1. [`index.html`](docs/index.html) - the web page for the text.
+Consists mainly of loading of the javascript elements from the JS files, and listing the exercises, notes, and solutions of the text.

 2. [`logic.js`](docs/logic.js) - the code for the logical elements of the text (terms, operators, sentences, contexts, etc.).
 The most complex portion